 What To Expect On A Sunday

 Welcome At The Door: On Sundays, volunteer greeters are available to you at the front door.
-If you feel comfortable doing so, please let us know that you are visiting or new, so that one of us can orient you to the building, show you to the washrooms and coffee, make you a temporary name tag, and so on—whatever you need to help you feel at home.
+If you feel comfortable doing so, please let us know that you are visiting or new, so that one of us can orient you to the building, show you to the washrooms and coffee, and make you a temporary name tag —whatever you need to help you feel at home.

 Children Are Welcome: When children are present, there is always someone ready to provide leadership for the children in a children’s area.
 Children are also welcome to stay in the service.
 There is always a children's time in the service, and a candle is lit for children and youth.
 Cuddly soft toys are available for children to hold, if they wish.

 Reconciliation Candle: The candle is lit each week and recognizes the relationship with the Penticton Indian Band and the reconciliation needed in the community of faith and with Indigenous peoples.

 Dress is Casual: Come as you like!
 Pajamas?
 A suit?
 Something in between?

 Comfortable Sanctuary: There are chairs near the front of the worship space.
 If you prefer to sit on the floor, stand for the duration, or walk around, you are very welcome to do that, too.